Marker Logo

 Topics.
 This historical marker is listed in this topic list: Education.
 A significant historical year for this entry is 1887.

 Location.
 36° 8.024′ N, 81° 40.833′ W. Marker is in Blowing Rock, North Carolina, in Watauga County.
-Marker can be reached from Lakeside Drive south of Clark Street.
+It can be reached from Lakeside Drive south of Clark Street.
 Marker is on the paved path around Mayview Lake in Broyhill Park.
 Touch for map.
 Marker is at or near this postal address: 173 Lakeside Dr, Blowing Rock NC 28605, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-American Legion Building (within shouting distance of this marker); Tourism (within shouting distance of this marker); Mayview Lake (within shouting distance of this marker); Ski Industry (within shouting distance of this marker); A Wet or Dry Town (within shouting distance of this marker); The Blue Ridge Parkway (within shouting distance of this marker); Green Park (about 300 feet away, measured in a direct line); The Cone Estate and Family (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: American Legion Building (within shouting distance of this marker); Tourism (within shouting distance of this marker); Mayview Lake (within shouting distance of this marker); Ski Industry (within shouting distance of this marker); A Wet or Dry Town (within shouting distance of this marker); The Blue Ridge Parkway (within shouting distance of this marker); Green Park (about 300 feet away, measured in a direct line); The Cone Estate and Family (about 300 feet away).
 Touch for a list and map of all markers in Blowing Rock.

 Related marker.
 Click here for another marker that is related to this marker.